By Dr. A.J. Drenth

 In my recent eBook, My True Type, I provide careful analyses of all the personality functions, including Se and Ti.
 Se is attuned to new and interesting sights, sounds, tastes, and experiences.
 Physical activity allows STPs to satisfy their Se’s needs for sensory novelty and variety.
 This helps explain their love of sports.
 Since each athletic contest is unique, athletics furnish STPs with consistent opportunities to challenge themselves, “get in the zone,” and stimulate their Se and Ti.
 Therefore, when choosing a career or college major, STPs are often wise to seek work that promises adequate sensory and physical novelty.

 STPs’ other preferred function, Ti, is deeply logical.
 It is constantly formulating and refining its own strategies, methods, and techniques.
-This is why STPs relish activities that involve developing strategies and honing their skills, such as perfecting their golf swing, starting a business, performing a surgery, repairing a car, and so on.
+This is why STPs relish activities that involve developing strategies and honing their skills, such as perfecting their perfecting their golf swing, starting a business, performing a surgery, repairing a car, coaching a team, and so on.

 STPs, especially ESTPs, also enjoy some degree of interaction with people.
 This stems from another of their personality functions, Extraverted Feeling (Fe), which prompts them to “rub elbows” with others in a brotherly sort of way.
 While STPs may have some measure of interest in helping people, this desire can be viewed as ultimately less important to them (as Thinking types) than having regular opportunities to engage their Ti and Se.